Records of Natural Products

 Rec.
 Nat.
 Prod.
 (2021) 15:3 ; 213 - 218

-by Hsu-ming Chung , Ling-tsung Hsiao , Zong-you Li and Zhi-hong Wen
+by Hsu-Ming Chung , Ling-tsung Hsiao , Zong-you Li and Zhi-Hong Wen

 A chemical investigation was carried out on a crinoid Colobometra perspinosa collected from Hengchun Peninsula in the South China Sea, which led to the isolation of five angular naphthopyrones (15), including one new metabolite, 8-hydroxy-5,6,10-trimethoxy-2-pentyl-4H-naphtho[1,2-b]pyran-4-one (1).
 Their structures were assigned based on spectroscopic methods, including UV, HRESIMS, 1D- and 2D-NMR spectra.
 The anti-inflammatory activity of the isolated compounds was evaluated and compound 5 was found to inhibit the accumulation of the pro-inflammatory iNOS protein in LPS-stimulated RAW264.7 macrophages.